matthewwachter/td-sourcerer/README.md

 The transition **into** each source may be defined under the settings parameter page for each source.

 Transition time is set in seconds via the **Transition Time** parameter.
-Setting this parameter to
+Alternatively, if the **Use Global Transition Time** parameter is **True** then this time can be set using the **Global Transition Time** parameter found in Sourcerer's Settings parameter page.

 The **Transition Progress Shape** parameter sets the filter shape (or slope shape) of the transition's progress.
 This parameter can affect the feeling of the transition by rounding out the start and/or end of the transition's speed.

-There are 4 types of progress shapes to choose from:
+There are several types of progress shapes to choose from:

-- **Box (Linear)** - A constant linear slope that can feel a bit mechanical.
-Usually desired for a custom transition file.
+- **Linear** - A constant linear slope that can feel a bit mechanical.
+Usually this is desired for a custom transition file as the frames play back at a constant rate.
-- **Left Half Gaussian** - Starts with a linear slope shape but smoothens the end.
-- **Gaussian** - Buttery start and end.
-Feels very fluid.
+- **Half Cosine (soft)** - Steepness: 1
+- **Half Cosine (hard)** - Steepness: 1.25
+- **Logistic (soft)** - Steepness: .5
+- **Logistic (hard)** - Steepness: 1
+- **Arctangent (soft)** - Steepness: .5
+- **Arctangent (hard)** - Steepness: 1
 - **Custom** - Provide the path to a CHOP in the **Custom Transition Shape** parameter.
 This CHOP should have a single channel with many samples that start at 0 and end at 1.
 Ideally the number of samples is a function of the desired transition time multiplied by the frame rate of the scene but this is not required as the samples will be automatically interpolated.
+The **S Curve CHOP** is the ideal operator to create this with.

 There are 3 primary types of transitions: **GLSL**, **File**, and **TOP**.